webpack-contrib/eslint-loader/README.md

 This can either be a `boolean` value or the cache directory path(ex: `'./.eslint-loader-cache'`).

-If `cache: true` is used, the cache file is written to the `./node_modules/.cache` directory.
+If `cache: true` is used, the cache is written to the `./node_modules/.cache/eslint-loader` directory.
 This is the recommended usage.

 ```js